Skip to Content

 6. UV Sterilizer Light

-UV purifier: tiny, compact, and lightweight a UV pen is a must-have bit of kit for avid travelers that frequent countries with unsafe drinking water.
+UV purifier: tiny, compact, and lightweight a UV pen is a must-have bit of kit for avid travelers who frequent countries with unsafe drinking water.

 It is recommended to filter your water first to remove floating particles and debris to ensure the greatest effectiveness possible.
 It’s easily packed in your luggage and most are rechargeable so you don’t have to travel with batteries.